The Best Breweries in Dallas — 16 Favorites From Deep Ellum to Oak Cliff

 Don’t miss the gluten-friendly fried chicken and a flight of their own beers.

 7331 Gaston Avenue, Suite 100

 Located near White Rock Lake, this brewery comes from two East Dallas locals with a mutual love of craft beer.
-They have 12 of their own beers on tap including Belgian bruts and Blonde ales to Mexican-style lagers and milk stouts.
-You can also take beer home in a growler, crowler or keg.
+They have 12 of their own beers on tap, including everything from Belgian bruts and blonde ales to Mexican-style lagers and milk stouts.
+You can also take beer home in a growler, crowler, or keg.

 The alehouse offers tater kegs, chicken sliders, fish and chips, flatbreads, and more to complement your brew, or whatever you order —Oh Yay Froze, frozen whisky and coke, and jalapeño margaritas are also on tap.

 This Oak Cliff brewery opened in Tyler Station in 2018.
 There’s an indoor taproom with plenty of tables and TVs, as well as an outdoor beer garden often lined with food trucks.
 A favorite Oak Cliff brews include the Lee Hazy Oswald.

 Founded by Joel Denton, it was the neighborhood’s first craft beer brewery.

 Located near the Medical District, this space-themed brewery and taproom offers some unique brews.
 Co-founded by Matt and Molly Reynolds in 2018, Celestial is known for its artsy taproom with games and local brew collaborations with local coffee shops like LDU.

 Beers include many juicy and hazy IPAs, such as False Memory and Electromagnetism, as well as sours, pilsners, and stouts.

 1508 Commerce Street